heshandevaka/XRIGHT/README.md

     --use_wandb True \
     --target_module query_key_value
 ```
-where `sft_opt, dpo_opt` can be pre computed by a procedure similar to training a reference policy, or they can be set to `0` if the value is not known.
+where `sft_opt, dpo_opt` can be pre-computed by a procedure similar to training a reference policy, or they can be set to `0` if the value is not known.

 ## Running Experiments